WSgabri3l/WSgabri3l/README.md

 # **Hello!
 My name is Gabriel and...**

-*Actually I'm in a technical computer course and studyind cybersecurity.*
+*Actually I'm at a technical computer course and studyind cybersecurity.*

 *Also I like games' soundtrack.*